course-details-portlet

 Course content

-Theory of elasticity: stresses and equilibrium, strains and compatibility, material law, and strain energy.
-Energy methods: the principle of virtual work, the principle of stationary potential energy, the Rayleigh-Ritz method and the finite element method.
-Beam theory.
-Beams on elastic foundation.
-Theory of plates in stretching and bending.
-Application of the Rayleigh-Ritz method for beams and plates.
-Stress analysis of plates with the finite element method.
+Theory of elasticity: Stresses and equilibrium, strains and compatibility, constitutive law, and strain energy.
+Energy methods: The principle of virtual work, the principle of stationary potential energy, the Rayleigh-Ritz method, and the finite element method.
+Plate and shell theory.
+Applications of the Rayleigh-Ritz method to two-dimensional elasticity and plate problems.
+Strength analysis of two-dimensional structures and plates using the finite element method.

 Learning outcome

-Knowledge: The candidate should be able to explain basic elements in plate theory (stretching and bending), and explain how analytical and numerical methods are used in the analysis of plate problems.
+Knowledge: The candidate should be able to explain the fundamental elements of two-dimensional elasticity and plate theory, and describe how analytical and numerical methods are used in structural analysis.

-Skills: The candidate should be able to perform strength analyses of plate structures (stretching and bending) using the finite element method and be able to control the results by analytical considerations.
+Skills: The candidate should be able to perform strength analyses of elastic structures using numerical solution methods and assess the results through analytical considerations.

-General competence: The candidate should be able to explain and critically discuss the use of the finite element method in the analysis of structures.
+General competence: The candidate should be able to explain and critically discuss different solution methods for structural analysis.

 Digital competence: Skilled use of Python and finite element programs for solving linear-elastic problems: modeling, analysis, and visualization of results.